Venafi/ansible-role-venafi/examples/f5_bigip/README.md

 ### Creating variables file

-The first thing needed is to create the `variables.yml` file, in this file are defined the variables used during the execution of the playbook such as:
+The first step is to create the `variables.yaml` file, in this file are defined the variables used during the execution of the playbook such as:

 - The F5 BIG-IP management IP address.
 - The credentials used to manage the F5 BIG-IP.